ztalbot2000/homebridge-cmd4/README.md

    1  {
    2      "platform": "Cmd4",
    3      "name": "Cmd4",
-   4      "debug": true,   // true here to see more clearly whats happening 5      "accessories": [
+   4      "debug": true,    true here to see more clearly whats happening 5      "accessories": [
    6      {
-   7          "type": "Lightbulb",    // Type of Accessory or Device 8          "name": "TestLight",
+   7          "type": "Lightbulb",     -Type of Accessory or Device 8          "name": "TestLight",
    9          "displayName": "TestLight",
-  10          "on": "0",    // for Lightbulbs on is a Required Characteristic see docs 11          "brightness": 10,    // for Lightbulbs brightness is an Optional Characteristic see docs 12          "state_cmd": "python3 script.py",    // see below state cmd
+  10          "on": "0",     #for Lightbulbs on is a Required Characteristic see docs 11          "brightness": 10,     for Lightbulbs brightness is an Optional Characteristic see docs 12          "state_cmd": "python3 script.py",     see below state cmd 13          "polling": true     see below polling
-  13          "polling": true    // see below polling 14      }
+  14      }
   15      ]
   16  },